denten-books/plain-text/4-format.md

 Form in the sense of "outward shape" suggests an emphasis on what Susan Sontag deemed the "sensory experience" or the "erotics" of art.
-In her now classic 1966 essay "Against Interpretation," Sontag posits transparence as the "highest, most liberating value in art and in criticism today."
-"Transparence means experiencing the luminousness of the thing in itself, of things being what they are" she explains [@sontag, 9].
+In her now classic 1966 essay "Against Interpretation," Sontag posits transparency as the "highest, most liberating value in art and in criticism today."
+"Transparency means experiencing the luminousness of the thing in itself, of things being what they are" she explains [@sontag, 9].
 Rather than to show what a work of art *means*, Sontag urges critics to show "how it is" and "that it is" [@sontag, 10].
 To make her argument Sontag relies on the distinction between "meaning" or "content" on the one hand and "form" or the "sensory experience" of the work on the other.
-Form, in this sense, mirrors McKeown's "shape" and the "text's physical characteristcs" of Hayles.
+Form, in this sense, mirrors McKeown's "shape" and the "text's physical characteristics" of Hayles.

 Interpretation at the level of meaning and content for Sontag is an intellectual and ultimately reactionary activity.
 It aims to find "the maximum amount of content" within.
 It is reactionary because it serves only to multiply the available "levels of analysis."
 In explicating the work of art, the critic essentially creates alternative and diverging copies of the original.
-Each layer of criticsm adds to the content of the work.
+Each layer of critics adds to the content of the work.
 In Sontag's words, to "design" a work of art that can be experienced in this way, on multiple levels, might have been "creative" and "revolutionary" in the age of aesthetic paucity, when creativity and interpretation were limited to a few privileged individuals.
 By contrast, Sontag believes that her times are a period of creative abundance.
 "Think of the sheer multiplication of works of art available to all of us," she writes.
 Contemporary culture is based on "excess" and "material plenitude" which dull the senses.
 In such conditions, the production of further critical variations on the theme only adds to the dulling clutter.

 By "interpretation," Sontag means a "conscious act of the mind" which illustrates a "certain code," or "certain rules" of engagement.
 It is, for her,